A brief history of the School

 In the Act, the Corporation of London took over the Carpenter Estates and created a School Committee as the governing body.
 Unusually, there was to be no religious test for either boys or masters.
 The curriculum laid down by the Committee broke with the customary monopoly of classics, and specified science and a range of modern languages, taught by native speakers, and Hebrew.
 The new School, a neo-Gothic structure designed by J B Bunning for 400 boys opened its doors in Milk Street in 1837.
 Unfortunately, the new headmaster, J A Giles, an astonishingly prolific author, was temperamentally unsuited to his post and was soon replaced by Rev Dr Mortimer (1840-65).

 Mortimer, with a youthful anti-slavery publication to his credit, embraced the openness of the School, welcoming Dissenters and, uniquely for the time, Jewish boys.
-In 1857, Richard Cobden praised the school in the House of Commons as an example of religious tolerance in education.
+In 1857, Richard Cobden praised the school in the House of Commons as an example of religious respect in education.
 From the City fresh scholarships flowed, most generously, the awards for mathematics and English literature from the distinguished engineer Henry Beaufoy.
 Success in the new Open Scholarship examinations, notably at Trinity College, Cambridge established the School’s reputation, especially in mathematics.
 The science teaching and, particularly the first practical chemistry lessons in England, from 1847, produced a crop of eminent scientists.
 The first was William Perkin, discoverer of aniline dyes and of ‘mauve’.

 By the mid-century 637 boys paying £8:5s p.a. –with a waiting list of 240- were studying a three-term year in separate, gas-lit classrooms.
 Organized games began with rowing in 1859 and cricket in 1861.
 To overcome practical difficulties, Mortimer turned to the old boys; the John Carpenter Club had been founded in 1848.
 When the Taunton Commission reported in 1867, it noted how the science-based curriculum helped to integrate the wide social intake.
 It found the school ‘by far the best among the secondary schools of London’.